ComScore

 • Time Commitment: 10 minutes

-It’s like a gourmet caprese salad will halloumi instead of mozz.
-Grill the cheese right next to the steaks and your meal will come together in a flash.
+Think of this cookout side dish like a gourmet caprese salad with halloumi cheese instead of mozzarella.
+Grill the Cyprian ingredient right next to the steaks (or burgers) and your meal will come together in a flash.

 36. Vietnamese-Style Summer Rolls